All Episodes

 This is probably how that all happened.

-Talent on loan from a god.
+Talent on loan from God.

-Nice to have you with us.
+Rush Limbaugh, the EIB Network, nice to have you with us.

-Uh let's go to audio soundbite number four.
+Let's go to audio soundbite number four.

-Uh this is from CNN's American Morning today, Senator Jay Rockefeller being interviewed by the host there, Miles O'Brien, who says, is your concern that there was a leak?
+This is from CNN's American Morning Today, Senator Jay Rockefeller being interviewed by the host there, Miles O'Brien, who says, is your concern that there was a leak, or should we be more concerned about the fact the CIA is running a network of these so-called black site prisons?

-That's that's actually a uh a more than excellent question because there is no question that interrogation carried out properly produces enormous amounts of intelligence, which prevent uh incidents from happening, or you learn things which you otherwise would not know, and you can only learn that through interrogation.
+That's actually a more than excellent question because there is no question that interrogation, carried out properly, produces enormous amounts of intelligence, which prevent incidents from happening, or you learn things which you otherwise would not know.

-Next question is should you have, so to speak, ghost sites?
+Next question is, should you have, so to speak, ghost sites?

-Uh well, how do you how do you get one without the other?
+Well, how do you get one without the other?

-Or should we be more concerned that the CI is running these black sites?
+The question, is your concern that there was a leak, or should we be more concerned that the CIA is running these black sites?

 Well, I don't think Rockefeller answered it.

-He says it's a good question.
+He says, it's a good question.

-No question interrogation carried out properly produces enormous amounts of intelligence.
+No question, interrogation carried out properly produces enormous amounts of intelligence.

 Next question, should you have, so to speak, ghost sites?

-I it doesn't matter where we have them, the liberals are going to oppose them.
+It doesn't matter where we have them.

 They're going to oppose Club Gitmo.

-They're going to oppose Abu Ghrab.
+They're going to oppose Abu Ghraib.

-They'll they're going to oppose everything.
+They're going to oppose everything.

-They're going to oppose anything other than U.S. court system with these terrorists being granted rights that only U.S. citizens get under the Constitution.
+They're going to oppose anything other than the U.S. court system with these terrorists being granted rights that only U.S. citizens get under the Constitution.

-So now we got ghost sites.
+So now we've got ghost sites.

 I guess they oppose that.